-2022 Executive Compensation
+2023 Executive Compensation

-The following charts provide a breakdown of the annual target total direct compensation of our current CEO and our other NEOs in 2022, who participated in our annual executive compensation program for 2022.
-12
+The following charts provide a breakdown of the annual target total direct compensation of our CEO and our other NEOs in 2023.12

-1 Reflects 2022 salary rates, 2022 target incentive amounts and 50% of the target value of 2021 PRSUs and RSUs that were intended to cover both 2021 and 2022, and not amounts actually earned or paid out.
-Excludes promotional RSU award granted to Mr. Gresham on October 17, 2022.
-Amounts do not sum to 100% due to rounding.
+1 Reflects 2023 salary rates, 2023 target incentive amounts and target value of 2023 PRSUs and RSUs, and not amounts actually earned or paid out.
+Amounts may not sum to 100% due to rounding.